Charles Dickens Photos.com

 (Brian Nimmo, Curator, Watt's Charity: The Six Poor Travellers)

-Modestly priced at £9.95, this unique Photo Book comes on Disc, in PDF Format to be viewed on Any Computer or Laptop.
-The file may be easily transferred to Apple's IPad or to the Kindle Fire (colour), or Tablet, B&N Color Nook or other reading device.
+Modestly priced at £9.95, this unique Photo Book comes on Disc, in PDF Format burned to CD (not DVD, and so ingternational), to be viewed on Any Computer or Laptop.
+The file may be easily transferred to a Tablet or Mobile Phone.

 220 vivid, full-sized Photos, with historical drawings, unique research, extended captions, and enlivened by quotations from Dickens himself, explore 50 sites around the old city and the lovely surrounding Kent countryside in which Charles Dickens chose to live and to die.
 A superb gift for the Dickens Bicentenary Celebration Year – light and simple to post.